 argued by Marquet et al.?

-R22: In our opinion, what is lacking is synthesis – which motivated us to work on this analysis.
+R22: In our opinion, what is lacking is synthesis – which motivated us to work on this review.
 We think the former results from the latter (a lack of synthesis leads to too many definitions) or possibly it is a feedback loop (by having too many definitions, more efforts are needed for synthesis and the hurdle to do so is higher).
 This is why we believe our bibliometric analysis (while recognizing limitations and caveats) is a good approach to lower the hurdle.
 We made this more clear in the introduction (lines 86-114), also in the lines 319-343, and (lines 510-520).

 Lines 68-80: A counterargument here would be that the lack of single definition within or